satish1650/Ultimate-RAG/README.md

 **This notebook introduces the Ragas evaluation framework** - the industry-standard tool for measuring RAG system performance.

 #### 🎯 Learning Objectives
-By the end of this notebook, you will:
+📚 By the end of this notebook, you will Learn:
 - Understand the importance of RAG evaluation
 - Implement a complete RAG pipeline from scratch
 - Integrate the Ragas evaluation framework